AndrasTarlos/Projects/README.md

 <h1>Projects</h1>
 This repository is made to store all my projects at one place.
-I have used/tried out/learned the following technologies and programming languages:
+I have used/tried out/learned the following technologies and programming languages: <br>
 - Java
 - Python
 - C++ (Basics)